 I used the peat-free, coir compost that was included with my BiOrbAir as the growing media for this terrarium.
 I followed the straight-forward instructions to pre-soak the compost before adding it to the terrarium, when I planted it eight months ago.
 I didn’t add any other growing media or fertiliser, I used only the coir compost provided with the BiOrbAir.
 In the six months since planting, I haven’t used any fertilisers on either the moss or the coir compost inside this terrarium.
 The moss has been watered only with rainwater.
 The moss is still looking in optimum condition, it’s a beautiful verdant green and provides the perfect backdrop for the miniature orchids.
 So far, in the eight months since planting, I haven’t replaced any of the moss from this terrarium.
 Any fertilisers I use, as well as any care and maintenance of both the plants and the BiOrbAir terrarium that I undertake, I will detail here in my review – I hope this will help you if you’re looking to start a terrarium, or if you’re interested in growing miniature orchids.

 Naturally, I will regularly top up the base reservoir of my BiOrbAir with rain water as required; the water in the base reservoir will be absorbed by the capillary matting, which is fitted to the support tray above the base reservoir, which in turn will moisten the compost above.
 The absorption of water through the capillary matting will keep the coir compost moist.

-I will regularly top up the ultrasonic misting unit with Humidimist, a pure bottled water, low in electrolytes, available from Reef One and included as part of the package when you purchase a BiOrbAir.
+I will regularly top up the ultrasonic misting unit with Humidimist, a pure bottled water, low in electrolytes, which is available from BiOrb and included as part of the package when you purchase a BiOrbAir.
 The Humidimist is the only type of water recommended for use in the ultrasonic misting unit of the BiOrbAir, and it is the only product I will use.

 Epiphytic Miniature Orchids